Here are 7 smart uses for mason jars that you’re sure to love!

 Mason jars can be found in almost any store these days.
-They even make plastic containers that look like mason jars!
-While they are easy to find brand new, thrift stores and garage sales are great places to find older mason jars.
+While they are easy to find brand new, thrift stores and garage sales are also great places to find older mason jars in great shape.

 Mason jars are also great for storing bathroom supplies like cotton balls, cotton swabs, makeup sponges and even little soaps.
 You can also store bobby pins.
 I have found they are especially great to hold makeup brushes or toothbrushes.

-All you need to create a sewing kit in a jar is fabric, batting, spray paint and of course the mason jars.
+All you need to create a mason jar sewing kit is fabric, batting, spray paint and of course the mason jars.
 Here is how to make them:

 - Spray the lid whatever color you want it to be.